osisoft/OCS-Docs/content/rom/getting-started-rom.md

     The Asset Details pane displays the following:

      - Data associated with the asset.
 These values are updated in real time.

      - A trend of the selected measurements.

     ![Details pane](images/Details_pane.png)

-6. Select one or more of the properties that you think might be the cause for the warning.
+6. Select one or more of the properties that might be the cause for the warning.

 7. Review the history of the selected properties in the trend to see if the data suggests you have identified a potential cause.